ship-components/ceres-framework/README.md

 ## History

+* 1.3.0 - Added the ability to pass a database factory method for better decoupling of models.
+Update logging messages so its clearer when this used.
 * 1.2.1 - Fixed an issue with detecting master status for fork mode.
 Fixed missing port env config for fork mode.
 * 1.2.0 - Added support for pass in a preconfigure Config object so we can centralize configuration options across multiple service.
 Refactored how config is processed to better support injecting config.
 * 1.1.3 - Downgraded bookshelf until we can fix it